Nigel Richardson: Legal career

 Richardson was educated at University of Oxford and London Guildhall University.
 He was admitted as a solicitor in 1972.
 He became a trainee solicitor at Hodge Jones & Allen which specialises in human rights in 1985 and a senior partner in the firm in 1994.
 In 2009 Richardson was appointed Deputy District Judge sitting in the Magistrates court.

 Human rights

 Gay rights

 In 2012 Richardson acted for Michael Peacock in a landmark obscenity trial which changed the law on obscene publications in this county and was seen as a test of the Obscene Publications Act 1959.
 Peacock, a male escort, was charged with six counts of distributing obscene DVDs under the Obscene Publications Act 1959.
 He was found not guilty by a jury at Southwark Crown Court.

 Pornography

-In 2012, Richardson, together with his colleague Myles Jackman, successfully defended Simon Walsh, barrister and Greater London Assembly member who was accused of possession of extreme pornography under Section 63 of the Criminal Justice and Immigration Act 2008.
+In 2012, Richardson, together with his colleague Myles Jackman, successfully defended Simon Walsh, barrister and Court of Aldermen member who was accused of possession of extreme pornography under Section 63 of the Criminal Justice and Immigration Act 2008.
 The case came as a test to the Act.